 Soc 693.
 This course is offered in spring semester only, and must be preceded by a research internship arranged by Professor Thomson.
 Students who have completed this option will have completed graduate-level statistics, and if they enter the graduate program here, may apply 6 credits toward the M.A. requirements.

 (11) Additional sociology electives to bring total credits to 36 and cover two Sociology areas.

 All students must fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 All Sociology courses 300–699 count toward this requirement.

 Sociology majors wishing to earn a certificate in criminal justice may do so with a minimum of additional course requirements and permission of the Criminal Justice advisor.
 See Criminal Justice section in this catalog.

 Required courses for the sociology major and for the CAR option may have temporary course controls that send nondeclared students "Course Requisites Not Met" enrollment error messages.
 Certain 100-numbered courses each semester are restricted to freshmen and sophomores until freshmen have enrolled.
-Check the Schedule of Classes (Timetable) for notes each semester.
+Check the Course Guide for notes each semester.